-Fee payment for amount invoiced may be made up to arrival.
+- Fee payment for volunteers added after payment due date may be made up to arrival.

 - Refunds for volunteers unable to attend may be credited 100% toward a substitute volunteer, a future trip within 12 months, or donated.

-Our busiest season by far, spring is dominated by alternative Spring Break college and high school volunteers, though all ages and backgrounds are represented.
+Our busiest season by far, spring is dominated by alternative spring break college and high school volunteers, though all ages and backgrounds are represented.
 It’s a beautiful time to be in New Orleans, as the weather is perfect and everything is fresh and green.
-It’s also Festival Season, which means there’s plenty of musical, food and cultural attractions to check out when done working for the day.
+Which means it’s prime Festival Season, with plenty of musical, food and cultural attractions to check out when done working for the day.
 Food of the season: Boiled crawfish.

 In Louisiana it’s not just the heat that makes summertime hot (our average highs peak around 90) – it’s the humidity.
-But once the sun goes down the Gulf breeze cools the air into the 70s on most nights.
-Summertime is our second-busiest season, led by high school and youth groups.
+However, frequent mid-afternoon rainshowers cool the air into the 70s on many evenings.
+Summertime is our second-busiest season, led by high school and youth service trips.
 Though youthfulness helps with handling the heat, it also doesn’t hurt that many project sites are air-conditioned.
 Food of the season: Snowballs.

 Fall is our season of tranquility, when your group stands the best chance of having Camp all to yourselves.
+This makes it an ideal time for adult mission trip groups looking for rest and reflection when they’re not out and exploring New Orleans.
 Beginning in mid-September we enjoy some of the best weather in the world, consistently comfortable both day and night.
 It’s also great if you’re a football fan.
 Food of the season: Softshell crab, then oysters.

 With a steady supply of spring-like weather, our winter season brings a wide range of volunteers from all over, especially from way, way up North.
-Families, church groups and student groups come together for a family atmosphere through the holidays to the annual high point of New Orleans’ calendar: Mardi Gras!
+Mission trip and alternative break groups come together for a family atmosphere through the holidays as we build to the annual high point of the New Orleans calendar: Mardi Gras!
 Food of the season: King Cake.

 Things to Know

+Veteran New Orleans mission trip groups know that once the workday is done, they’re just getting started.
 Our food, music and celebratory atmosphere is world-class, and so is our history!
-Whether you’re strolling the French Quarter, discovering our food secrets or seeing the past come alive, there’s a whole lot to do once a day’s work is done!
+Stroll the French Quarter, discover our food secrets and see the past come alive… there’s a whole lot to do once the day’s job is complete!